mwklein/data-sipper-poc/README.md

-# Data Sipper (Proof of Concept)
+# Data Sipper API (Proof of Concept)
-A simple proof of concept application to send connect to distributed data sources across multiple organizations, and send to a centralized database in a public cloud.
+A simple proof of concept application connect to distributed data sources across multiple organizations, and send to a centralized database in a public cloud.
+This project provides the central server including an RESTful API to receive data and store it in a Dynamo database.

 # Serverless Framework
 ## Install serverless framework